mwvaughn/iplant-agave-sdk/docs/iplant-first-app.md

 *Note*: If the app you are working on doesn't natively produce output with a predictable name, one thing you can do is add extra logic to your script to take the existing output and rename it to something you can control or predict.

 ### Tools and Utilities
-1. If you're used to Perl regex, Java expressions have slightly different syntax.
-To test out your validation expressions, you can use a handy tool at [RegexPlanet](http://www.regexplanet.com/advanced/java/index.html).
-2. Stumped for ontology terms to apply to your Agave app inputs, outputs, and parameters?
+1. Stumped for ontology terms to apply to your Agave app inputs, outputs, and parameters?
 SSWAPmeet has many URI-format terms for [MIME](http://sswapmeet.sswap.info/mime/) types, and BioPortal can provide links to [EDAM](http://bioportal.bioontology.org/ontologies/EDAM).
-3. Need to validate JSON files?
+2. Need to validate JSON files?
 Try [JSONlint](http://jsonlint.com/) or [JSONparser](http://json.parser.online.fr/)

 Craft a shell script template
 -----------------------------